imgntn/j360/README.md

 memory usage.
 For live previews an HLS server can be launched automatically with `--hls`, and frames will stream to `http://localhost:8000/hls/out.m3u8` during capture.
+Use `--rtmp <url>` to push frames to an RTMP endpoint via a helper server at `http://localhost:8001`.
+Select AV1 encoding with `--codec av1` for smaller file sizes.

 ```bash
 node tools/j360-cli.js --resolution 4K --frames 600 --stereo output.mp4 demo.html